Ingles: Operations

 Ingles owns 163 of its 198 supermarkets either as free-standing locations or in shopping centers where it is the anchor tenant.
 The remaining 35 locations are leased from various unaffiliated third parties.
 The company also owns 23 undeveloped sites which are suitable for a free-standing store or shopping center development.
 The company owns numerous outparcels and other acreage located adjacent to the shopping centers and supermarkets it owns.
 Real estate owned by the company is generally located in the same geographic regions as its supermarkets.
 Ingles also operates 111 pharmacies and 107 gas stations at select retail locations.
 As of 2023, Ingles had a workforce of approximately 25,000 associates.

 The produce area inside Ingles Store #25 in Murphy, N.C.

 Ingles also owns and operates nine supermarkets under the name “Sav-Mor” with the other 189 locations being Ingles Markets.
-The Sav-Mor store concept accommodates smaller shopping areas and carries dry groceries, dairy, fresh meat and produce, all of which are displayed in a modern, readily accessible environment.
+The Sav-Mor store concept accommodates smaller shopping areas and carries dry groceries, dairy, fresh meat and produce.

-Substantially all of Ingles' stores are located within 280 mi of its warehouse and distribution facilities, near Asheville, North Carolina.
+Most of Ingles' stores are located within 280 mi of its warehouse and distribution facilities, near Asheville, North Carolina.
 The company operates 1.65 million square feet of warehouse and distribution facilities.
 These facilities supply the company’s supermarkets with approximately 62% of the goods the company sells.
 The remaining 38% is purchased from third parties and is generally delivered directly to the stores.
-The proximity of the company’s purchasing and distribution operations to its stores facilitates the timely distribution of consistently high quality perishable and non-perishable items.
+The proximity of the company’s purchasing and distribution operations to its stores facilitates the distribution of perishable and non-perishable items.

 The company owns a 1,649,000 square foot facility, which is strategically located between Interstate 40 and Highway 70 near Asheville, North Carolina, as well as the 119 acres of land on which it is situated.
 The facility includes the company’s headquarters and its warehouse and distribution facility.
 The property also includes truck servicing and fuel storage facilities.
 The company also owns a 139,000 square foot warehouse on 21 acres of land approximately one mile from its main warehouse and distribution facility.
 Goods from the warehouse and distribution facilities and the milk processing and packaging plant are distributed to the company’s stores by a fleet of 193 tractors and 751 trailers that the company owns, operates and maintains.